Skip to Content

 Then walk back into the city along the north side of the river and you’ll pass the red-brick St Andrew’s Cathedral.
 It was built in 1866 and is the most northerly Anglican Cathedral in the UK, with stone and wood carvings and beautiful stained-glass windows.

-St Andrew's Cathedral in Inverness
+St Andrew's Cathedral on an autumn weekend in Inverness

 St Andrew’s Cathedral